genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

         validate_dbselect = True

-    It is used in the :ref:`genro_dbselect` form widget.
+    It is used in the :ref:`dbselect` form widget.

     If ``True``, prevents the user to write a name that is not included in the table related to the dbSelect.
 Default value in a dbSelect is ``True``